 Yes.
 Chamber Culture CRM includes a fast, searchable public member directory that syncs live with your data — a member updates their record and their listing changes the same moment.
 Beyond the directory, Chamber Culture Sites delivers a premium, SEO-optimized member website that goes well past a legacy template CMS, with the live directory built in.

 Yes.
 Chamber Culture CRM lets you connect your own Stripe account for dues and event payments, so you keep your negotiated processing rate with no platform markup — unlike bundled processors that add a percentage on top.
-Accounting exports work from day one, and two-way live QuickBooks sync is rolling out during early access.
+Accounting exports work from day one, and two-way live QuickBooks sync is on the roadmap.

 Published pricing, fast support, and AI included — at a fraction of what legacy AMS costs.
 Founding chambers lock in $99/mo for life.